sanidhyajadaun/Python-UPES/README.md

 ## **2. Strings**

 Q1.
 WAP to enter a string and a substring.
 You have to print the number of times that the substring occurs in the given string.
-String traversal will take place from left to right, not from right to left.
+String traversal will take place from left to right, not from right to left.<br>
+Sample Input<br>
+ABCDCDC<br>
+CDC<br>
+Sample Output<br>
+2<br>

+Q2.
+WAP to input the first name, middle and last name of a person.
+Your task is to print the initials of the first and middle name separated by a dot (.) <br>
+The last name should be followed by a dot and a space where the first letter is capital. <br>
-Sample Input
+Sample Input <br>
-ABCDCDC
-CDC
+Mohandas KaramChand Gandhi <br>
-Sample Output
+Sample Output <br>
-2
+M.K.
+Gandhi <br>